 Several programs in the School of Education are designed for Mills College undergraduate students: the child development major and minor; the urban education minor; and the 4+1 programs in teaching and infant mental health.
+Graduate course work and programs, including early childhood education, teacher education, and educational leadership, are described on the School of Education website.

 In cooperation with the Psychology Department, the School of Education offers a major and a minor in child development.
 The study of children has special significance at Mills, which in 1926 opened the first campus nursery school on the West Coast as a laboratory for child study and professional training of teachers.
 Child development is an interdisciplinary major grounded in the study of human growth and development.
 Students observe and participate in the Children's School and other programs, and may choose to emphasize either early childhood education or, if they have special interests in chronically ill children and those considered "at risk," child life in hospitals.